MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 Use these settings only when you have a working [S/MIME deployment](https://docs.microsoft.com/office365/SecurityCompliance/s-mime-for-message-signing-and-encryption) and want a label to automatically apply this protection method for emails rather than Rights Management protection from Azure Information Protection.
 The resulting protection is the same as when a user manually selects S/MIME options from Outlook.

-To configure an advanced setting for an S/MIME digital signatures, enter the following strings for the selected label:
+To configure an advanced setting for an S/MIME digital signature, enter the following strings for the selected label:

 - Key: **SMimeSign**